 Welcome to the website of Patrick Belanger.
-I am an Assistant Professor of Communication and Transformative Conflict Resolution in the Division of Humanities and Communication at Cal State Monterey Bay.
-My research and teaching are grounded at the locus of rhetoric and intercultural communication.
+I am an Assistant Professor of Communication and Transformative Conflict Resolution in the Dept. of Humanities & Communication at Cal State Monterey Bay.
+My research and teaching are grounded at the locus of rhetoric and peace studies.
 I am presently writing a book on communication and decolonization in a global era: Dialogue and Justice: Rhetorics of Canadian Decolonization (under contract to the University of British Columbia Press).
 Through critiquing distinct sites of public memory construction and contestation, I explore the capacities of rhetorical practice (broadly conceived) to motivate productive exchange between diverse groups in colonial arenas.
 I investigate a set of core questions:

 • How can divided societies create and sustain public dialogue about matters of political, social, and economic justice?